 - Some medical practices still perform surgeries (like spinal fusion), despite evidence from clinical trials that show these surgeries are not beneficial.

 - Alternative options, such as physical therapy, chiropractic, and prescribed exercises, are often a better option than surgery.

 - Patients should always be told all of the options.
 It is ultimately up to the patient to choose which method they prefer.

 What can Sport and Spine Rehab do to help?

-At Sport and Spine Rehab, our doctors will perform a full examination on your first appointment (including x-rays onsite, if needed).
+[At Sport and Spine Rehab, our doctors will perform a full examination on your first appointment (including x-rays onsite, if needed).
 From this examination, our doctors will provide you with all of the best options.
 We will take the time to sit down and talk with you in order to answer all of your questions–remember, you need the full picture!
 From manual therapy to rehabilitative exercises, our clinics offer a world-class alternative to surgery.

 Sometimes, surgery is truly needed.
 We will work closely with your doctor or surgeon in order to provide you with the best care–whether that means helping you with pre-operation exercises or post-op rehabilitation.

+Check out which of our 6 locations is closest to you!
 This content is for informational purposes only.
 This information is not intended to furnish medical advice to anyone.
 Any diagnosis, treatment or care of a patient should be discussed with a physician.